JanWichelmann/TechTreeEditor/README.md

 #### Missing Features

 ##### Missing, but planned features are:
-* Modification of the in-game tech tree view (the changes on units an researches are not applied to it yet)
 * Undo/Redo commands (very complicated, so low priority)

 ##### Currently not planned features are: